 Samoa, an archipelago in the South Pacific, has long been a popular destination for tourists seeking pristine beaches and a relaxed island lifestyle.
 The main islands of Savai’i and Upolu both possess plenty of their own incredible beaches, but visitors intent on uncovering the country’s hidden gems should consider exploring Samoa’s lesser-known islands.
+If you plan on visiting Samoa, check out Stevenson resort to find a great place to stay.

 Tourists who visit Samoa often take part in beach hopping; the country is relatively easy to navigate, and its islands are each worth visiting for their own unique charm.
 Here are five of the best beaches on the Samoan Islands to visit if you need a break from city living and hectic lifestyles.
 Relax and explore!